AP’s Relationship-Driven Approach To Account Management

 If a quality client relationship is the structure, it’s built with trust and consistency – in communication, in execution and in respectful, productive interactions.

-One AP manager in particular had done an exceptional job overseeing a long-time client’s affiliate program.
+One Acceleration Partners manager in particular had done an exceptional job overseeing a long-time client’s affiliate program.
 This client appreciated a high-level of detail and responsiveness in his communication with the manager and account team, which they delivered.
 As a result, the client trusted and valued their guidance and recommendations.

 When the client would email the team a question or bring up a concern or idea related to their program, the team would respond quickly.
 Even if they didn’t have an answer at that exact moment, they’d reply acknowledging that they’d received his email and would get back with him promptly with a more in-depth response.